CodeAcademyBerlin/CODAC/apps/codac-ts-next-legacy/lmsDevSample/career/Step-1.md

 ---
-navTitle: 'Step 1'
+navTitle: "Step 1"
-title: 'Step 1 - Understand'
+title: "Step 1 - Understand"
-metaTitle: 'Career Service'
+metaTitle: "Career Service"
-metaDescription: 'Career Service content'
+metaDescription: "Career Service content"
 access: all
-next: 'career/Step-1/Chapter-1'
+next: "career/Step-1/Chapter-1"
 ---

 In the first step we want you to learn more about the local market, think about where you believe you want to work and what is important to know before signing a contract.